Avikalp7/CG-Accumulator/README.md

     - CGPA based evaluation is also available.
     - Generating a department rank list for the entire batch on above parameters.

-3. ######RECENT SGPA LISTS
-    - Helps to generate the SGPA list for the entire batch based on the most recent results.

-4. ######OTHER FEATURES
+3. ######OTHER FEATURES
-    - Generate CGPA list for an entire batch.
-    - Generate entire SGPA history for a batch / individual.
-Data from seniors helpful in identifying SGPA pitfalls.
-    - Get individual performance for only a particular semester
-    - Get performance link to a roll number without the birth date parameter.
     - KGP Election Special - Special feature to be added to be active only during elections in KGP to view academic records of candidates to avoid mud-slinging over false data.
 [To be added]

+######Privacy Statement :
+This software does not reveal any data such as SGPA / CGPA / Name / other grade related details for any student.
+The sole aim is to collect data and chalk out useful results and deductions for the benifit of the students.

 ## Installation

 #####Windows

 ###### If Python not Installed
-Download the zip file (4 MB) from [here](https://goo.gl/IJY0O7), extract and run CG-Acc.exe.
+Download the zip file (4 MB) from [here](https://goo.gl/RO8JKs), extract and run CG-Acc.exe.

 ###### If Python Installed